MohamedZameell/isai/README.md

 ## Why

 I wanted a music player that felt like mine — warm, no ads, no "upgrade to premium," just the music.
-Built for myself and two friends.
-One HTML file, no build step, ships via GitHub Pages.

 ## Features